MislavJaksic/Bioinformatics-Finding-Mutations/Research/bwt_fm_Introduction_to_BWT_and_FM/README.md

 | B | A | A | B | A | $ | A |
 | A | B | A | A | B | A | $ |

-Step 2: sort the rows from smallest to biggest
+Step 2: sort the rows in ascending order

 | A | B | A | A | B | A | $ |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|